 The vision driving Doser is to make this groundbreaking technology a standard of care – affordable and available to all.
 Achieving this requires not only innovation but also strong strategic partnerships and investments.

-Libertatis Ergo Holding (LEH) and Stichting Apothekers in Loondienst (SAL) are strategic partners, with a strong network of pharmacies, doctors, caregivers and investors.
-Their investment, together with the previous investments from a.o.
-Zuid Holland, Rabobank, NFKC & NWO, will be used to build more printers, and deploy them in various Dutch pharmacies to deliver the first 3D printed tablets to patients in 2022.
+Libertatis Ergo Holding (LEH) and Stichting Apothekers in Loondienst (SAL) have come onboard as strategic partners.
+Their extensive network of pharmacies, doctors, caregivers, and investors, combined with their investment, is instrumental in propelling Doser’s vision.
+This backing, along with previous investments from esteemed institutions such as Zuid Holland, Rabobank, NFKC, and NWO, will fund the production of additional MedPrints.
+These will be deployed across various Dutch pharmacies, aiming to deliver the first 3D printed tablets to patients by 2022.

 The co-founders of Doser, Arjan van Unen and Niels Ouwerkerk, are elated with this development.
 They view this as a significant milestone in demonstrating their innovative technology’s potential to doctors, pharmacies, and most importantly, patients.

 In their words, “This is a critical step towards proving the promising capabilities of our technology.
 Our goal is to make personalised medicine a reality for everyone, and these partnerships are bringing us one step closer to that vision.”

 With a clear path set and strong strategic partnerships in place, Doser is poised to make a significant impact on the future of personalised medication, making it more accessible and affordable than ever before.